max-berman/cc-orbis/README.md

 - Due to time constrains unit testing has been omitted.
 - Components are broken up based on atomic design metholody.
 - No External UI library has been leveraged instead CSS Modules mixed with global CSS variables did the job.
+- Autocomlete drop down - ideally the autocomplete data should be fetched from an external API but for this task, json data collected online is used.

 ### Room for improvements